How Yoga Can Help You Have Better Sex

 According to Debbie Herbenick Phd, the Bridge can be, frankly, ecstatic."Some women experience enhanced arousal while doing bridge—even just as part of their regular yoga practice," she tells Fitness Magazine.

 The popularity of Bridge Pose means people aren't just practicing it on their own, but with a partner as well.

 In Bustle's roundup of "Advanced Sex Positions You Should Try," author Kristine Fellizar recommends the pose "for deep stimulation and hitting the G-spot."

 But be warned, when employed with a partner, the pose isn't for the faint of heart.
 "If you do it for longer than one minute, prepare to feel sweaty, drained, exhausted, shaky, and sore," writes Your Tango's Rebecca Jane Stokes.
 She recommends using of an exercise ball for support, even if it does kill the mood temporarily.

-Overall, those experts in the know suggest that practicing the pose —whether on your own, or with a partner—is likely to enhance your stamina, libido, and even your orgasms.
+Overall, those experts in the know suggest that practicing the pose —whether on your own, or with a partner—is likely to enhance your stamina, libido, and even your climaxes.
 But does it burn calories?

 It can do that too.
 It "works your butt, abs and thighs" according to Cosmo's Jill Hamilton.